 Now I don't know about you, but warm, freshly-made pancakes are definitely one of the first things I think of when it comes to a crave-worthy American breakfast.

 But, of course, regular pancakes are packed with sugar and carbs, and not a lot of nutritional value.
 So, they aren't exactly the healthiest way to start your day.
+And that's where these quick and easy high protein pancakes come in!

 This tasty protein pancake recipe is made in minutes with your favorite whey protein powder and a few pantry staples.
 And, as I already mentioned, they come out incredibly soft and fluffy and taste just like buttermilk pancakes!